New Zealand has the perfect recipe for turning out the practical, innovative thinkers that modern organisations around the world love to employ.

 Our education system is open and flexible so you’ll get a wide choice of options and the chance to tailor your learning to your personal goals.
 Our National Qualifications Framework makes it easy to create pathways from one qualification to another, receiving credit for the courses you’ve already completed, and ending up with a qualification that is internationally recognised.

 New Zealand also offers a very supportive environment for students.

 Numbers in your class or course will probably be smaller than you’re used to.
 So you can expect to receive more personalised attention from your teachers than you might in other parts of the world.

-If you’re having difficulty with an assignment, you discuss it with their tutor or get help from the student learning centre.
+If you’re having difficulty with an assignment, you can discuss it with your tutor or get help from the student learning centre.
 Seeking help where needed is a normal part of student life here.

 This support for students extends beyond the school or university.
 The New Zealand Government was the first in the world to adopt a Code of Practice that sets out standards for the care of international students, in and out of the classroom.

 Unlike in some cultures, challenging and questioning teachers and lecturers is an important part of a New Zealand education.
 At all levels students are expected to have original thoughts and to be able to defend them in debate.
 This is how we show respect for our teachers - by participating fully in the academic process.